aldbr/AutonomousIntersection/README.md

 You can also visit the website : https://www.python.org/downloads/

 ##VPython
-This project is compatible with an old version of VPython(5.12 2009), and you can simply install it with.
+This project is compatible with an old version of VPython(5.12 2009), and you can simply install it with:

 > sudo apt-get install python-visual